 She dominated women's golf with a radiant smile, becoming a global sports hero who inspired a generation in Mexico and beyond.

-Lorena Ochoa didn't just play golf; she arrived as a force of nature.
-Hailing from Guadalajara, she was a teenage prodigy who amassed an astonishing amateur record before turning professional.
-Her transition to the LPGA Tour was seamless, marked by a powerful, aggressive style of play that contrasted with her famously gracious demeanor.
-Ochoa's ascent to world number one in 2007 felt inevitable, and she held the spot for over three years, collecting two major championships along the way.
-Her impact, however, transcended trophies.
-As the first Mexican golfer to reach the summit, she carried the hopes of a nation, making golf must-see television in Latin America.
-In a stunning move at the peak of her powers, she retired at 28 to focus on family and her foundation, leaving the sport on her own terms and cementing a legacy defined by excellence and heart.
+Lorena Ochoa reached world number one in 2007 and held that spot for over three years, winning two major championships.
+From Guadalajara, she was a teenage prodigy with an astonishing amateur record.
+Her transition to the LPGA Tour was seamless, marked by powerful, aggressive play and a gracious demeanor.
+As the first Mexican golfer to reach the summit, she made golf must-see television in Latin America.
+At the peak of her powers, she retired at 28 to focus on family and her foundation, leaving the sport on her own terms.

 1981–1996